In a 2017 national survey, it was reported that 6.4% of people ages 26 and older had done methamphetamine.

 Meth use is a serious, life-threatening problem.

-Symptoms depend on each individual user, but these are some of the most common.
-If you notice several of these signs in someone you know, consider getting help.
+Symptoms depend on each individual meth user, but these are some of the most common.
+If you notice several of these signs in someone you know, consider getting help for their meth addiction.